 You don't need to burn a whole house down to roast a pig

-The last time I saw a whole roasted pig, I had to tip toe to peer at it.
+The last time I saw a whole roasted pig, I had to tiptoe just to get a glimpse.

-The crackling skin is indeed a great equalizer.
+The crackling skin, it seems, is the great equalizer.

 Within an hour, the table was empty.
 A whole pig - gone in 60 minutes.